 - Allow students to open a supplemental document to use while taking the exam.
 You will have to link any supplemental document to the quiz.

-- Be compatible with Chromebooks or Windows machines and Macs running OSX 10.10 or below.
+- Be compatible with Windows machines and Macs running OSX 10.10 or below.

 Respondus LockDown Browser and/or Monitor can:

 - Be easily compatible with D2L quizzes tool.

 - Prevent students from using outside sources by blocking them from switching between applications.